FAU-Paleo/apw_2022/docs/slides/7_phylogenetics/10_Mk_model.md

+---
+title: ""
+layout: "post"
+permalink: "phylogenetics/morpho"
+---

-## Tree Building using Mk substitution model.
+## Tree Building using Mk substitution model

 In this exercise we'll estimate trees using different extensions of the Mk substitution model.
 Your chose of substitution model is any combination of the standard Mk model, with extensions for partitioning the data, allowing for unequal transition rates (+gamma), and correcting for collection biases (MkV).
 There is then a total of 8 models to choose